Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 Outdoor seating: None

 Booking: Tel: 06 6880 3034.
 Reservations are a must, and usually days in advance.
 You may have an easier time getting a booking for lunch.
-(A caveat: Often you can only get a booking for 7 or 7:30pm, or 9:30 pm or later.
-I usually prefer going for lunch for this reason.)
+(A caveat: Often you can only get a booking for 7 or 7:30pm, or 9:30 pm or later.)

 How to get there: While facing the pantheon, up close, with the fountain to your back, look to your right.
 You will see a little street with a newspaper kiosk.
 That is Salita dè Crecenzi.
-Walk about 30 feet and Armando is on your right.
+Walk about 30 feet.

-This cozy trattoria is one of my absolute favorite places to eat in Rome.
+This cozy trattoria is not only one of my top favorite restaurants near Rome Pantheon, it is one of my absolute favorite places to eat in Rome.

 I almost never come here without getting a pasta.
 I'm often torn between the amatriciana (above) and the tagliolini with truffles (below.)